Last Updated on

 Many people seek out Invisalign treatment as an alternative to traditional braces.
 It’s a popular option because it offers a way to correct misaligned teeth with minimal discomfort.
 People also don’t have to bear the stigma of traditional braces when using Invisalign.
 However, there is some concern over the necessity of shaving teeth for the treatment.

-This process is called “interproximal reduction,” and may be necessary if your teeth are too crowded.
+Firstly, this process is called “interproximal reduction,” and may be necessary if your teeth are too crowded.
 The reason behind this is simple: the alignment process can be hindered due to overcrowding.
 Rather than removing teeth to make room, it is often easier to shave the enamel on the sides of the teeth to allow room for movement.
 The process needs more space – and more time – to take place.
+Read HERE for what the people are asking on-line.

 In some cases, interproximal reduction carries an increased risk of periodontal disease and increased tooth sensitivity.
 However, this is often only in the most extreme cases, or when an orthodontist shaves too much enamel away.
 However, if necessary, the process can be corrected using technology similar to fillings or veneers.